Discrete homogeneity and ends of manifolds: Introduction

 \section{Introduction}

+All spaces are assumed to be metrizable, and all maps continuous.
 Recall that a topological space $X$ is called {\it $n$-homogeneous} for a positive integer $n$ if for any two subsets $A$ and $B$ of $X$ with $|A|=|B|=n$ there exists a homeomorphism $f\colon X \to X$, such that $f(A)=B$ \cite{Bu}.
 Here, for a set $S$ by $|S|$ we denote its cardinality.
 Further, $X$ is called {\it strongly $n$-homogeneous} if any bijection $f\colon A \to B$ between two such subsets extends to a homeomorphism $f\colon X \to X$.

-The following stronger properties of topological spaces were considered in \cite{ChK}. \begin{df} A space $X$ is called \begin{itemize} \item discrete homogeneous if for any two discrete subsets $A$ and $B$ of $X$ with $|A|=|B|$ there exists a homeomorphism $f\colon X\to X$ such that $f(A)= B$;
+Recall that a family of subsets $\mathcal D$ of a topological space $X$ is called {\it discrete} if each point $x \in X$ has a neighbourhood $Ox$ which intersects at most one set from $\mathcal D$.
+If all elements of $\mathcal D$ are singletons, we obtain a definition of a {\it discrete subset} of $X$.
+Note that this definition implies that all discrete subsets of $X$ are closed in $X$.

-\item strongly discrete homogeneous if for any two discrete subsets $A$ and $B$ of $X$ and any bijection $f\colon A\to B$ this bijection extends to a homeomorphism of $X$ onto itself. \end{itemize} \end{df}
+The following stronger properties of topological spaces were considered in \cite{ChK}. \begin{df} A space $X$ is called \begin{itemize} \item discrete homogeneous (br.
+DH) if for any two discrete subsets $A$ and $B$ of $X$ with $|A|=|B|$ there exists a homeomorphism $f\colon X\to X$ such that $f(A)= B$;

-Recall that a family of subsets $\mathcal D$ of a topological space $X$ is called discrete if each point $x \in X$ has a neighborhood $Ox$ which intersects at most one set from $\mathcal D$.
+\item strongly discrete homogeneous (br. sDH) if for any two discrete subsets $A$ and $B$ of $X$ and any bijection $f\colon A\to B$ this bijection extends to a homeomorphism of $X$ onto itself. \end{itemize} \end{df}

 Note that a compact space is (strongly) discrete homogeneous iff it is (strongly) $n$-homogeneous for any $n.$ However, any infinite discrete space $X$ is strongly $n$-homogeneous for every positive integer $n$, but not discrete homogeneous.